PoCInnovation/Workshops/software/02.Go/README.md

 - Apply this middleware to the `/hello` route

-> Look at the example in the code and at this [article](https://dev.to/karankumarshreds/middlewares-in-go-41j) :wink:
+> Look at the example in the code and at this [article](https://dev.to/karankumarshreds/middlewares-in-go-41j) 😉

 > :bulb: You can make this middleware global to all routes rather than calling it manually on each and every route you create